 The lucky among us have medical coverage through a spouse’s job or (rarely) have a severance package with medical benefits until age 65.
 Less lucky are those who have to seek out and purchase private insurance coverage to fill the gap until they can get Medicare.

 Otherwise, you could be among the 1 in 6 Americans insured through their job who stay for those medical benefits even though they would prefer to leave, according to Gallup.

 7. Can’t afford to retire because I haven’t saved enough

 Share of workers who give this reason: 31%

 “Most of the older people who working after age 65 are working because their pension income and retirement plan wealth is nonexistent or very low,” Teresa Ghilarducci, labor economist and professor at the New School for Social Research, told CBS News in 2019.

 If you’re having trouble making ends meet in retirement, it could be a sign that it’s time to unretire.
-To be certain you have the money you need to retire, check out the Money Talks News Retirement Course.
+To be certain you have the money you need to retire, check out Money Talks News' retirement course.

 6. Concern that Social Security will be less than expected

 Share of workers who give this reason: 33%